 Why the Mediterranean Diet Is So Healthy

 Amid all the superfoods and fad diets, one style of eating consistently comes out on top as the best: the Mediterranean diet.
-In 2019, it was ranked as the best diet to try by U.S. News & World Report.
+In 2019, 2020 and 2021, it was ranked as the best diet to try by U.S. News & World Report.
 It earns first-place rights for its impressive roster of health rewards, including heart protection, weight regulation and cancer reduction.

 Pictured Recipe: Hummus & Greek Salad

 The foods in a typical Mediterranean diet—fish, nuts, plant oils, fruits and vegetables—help lower inflammation in your body, improve blood vessel function and reduce the risk of metabolic syndrome and diabetes.
 All of these benefits serve to keep your ticker ticking and your mind sharp.
 Decades of research bears this out, too.

 This way of eating focuses on foods like olive oil, nuts, fruits and vegetables, legumes, whole grains and fish.
 Wine is part of the typical Mediterranean diet, too, but you should drink it in moderation.
 This style of diet can also include some dairy and poultry ingredients—but, like wine, these are usually limited.